DankGroundhog/MS-AI-2022/README.md

 >**Project Name**: Synthetic Model Creation for Optimization/Benchmarking Research.

->**GOAL**: creating a set of tools that will allow the user to generate a "synthetic" AI/ML model that is optimized and generalized for benchmarking purposes.
+>**Goal**: creating a set of tools that will allow the user to generate a "synthetic" AI/ML model that is optimized and generalized for benchmarking purposes.
 This will allow Microsoft customers to access a model benchmarking tool that works for any model and does not compromise the company's internal security.

 The process on how is described as follows: